Florida Trucking Accidents – Top Causes

 - Increased aggressive behaviors

 Truckers who don’t get enough sleep are extremely dangerous.
 Federal law limits truckers to 70-hour workweeks and 11-hour days, but not every driver or truck company strictly adheres to the rules.
-Because “lack of sleep” can’t be tested in one’s blood stream the way alcohol or drugs can, these cases require an experienced injury lawyer.Driver Distraction
+Because “lack of sleep” can’t be tested in one’s blood stream the way alcohol or drugs can, these cases require an experienced Fort Lauderdale attorney.Driver Distraction

 Distracted driving kills an estimated 3,200 people each year and injures another 435,000.
 Federal law prohibits truck drivers from sending text messages or engaging in wireless communication.
 But that doesn’t stop many from doing it anyway.